Measuring the Middle Market

 How Large is the U.S. Middle Market?

-How Resilient is the Middle Market?
+How Resilient is the U.S. Middle Market?

 Certain fundamental reasons explain, in part, this unfamiliarity.
 For one, many of these companies are private or otherwise do not have access to the public equity or bond markets, which means that ordinary investors will have limited access to making investments in these companies.
-Second, it is very labor-intensive for a bank to underwrite financings for such companies as they are perceived to be less creditworthy than large corporations.
+Second, it is very labor-intensive for a bank to underwrite financing for such companies as they are perceived to be less creditworthy than large corporations.
 Banks would prefer to put the same work into a large company to arrange much larger financing amounts, thereby generating higher fees.

 How Do Middle Market Companies Secure Financing?

 When middle market companies need to raise funds to expand their businesses’ day-to-day operations, they may not have access to inexpensive financing from a bank because they may carry a lower credit rating than a company of larger scale.
 They also do not enjoy the same financing options as large corporations which can issue stock or bonds in the public marketplace.
 Instead, these companies turn to the private credit market to obtain loans from private lenders.
-To learn more about private credit, you can read our Private Credit article.